siddjai/siddjai.github.io/index.md

 layout: default
 ---

+> Somewhere, something incredible is waiting to be known.

+Carl Sagan

+> If you optimize everything, you will always be unhappy.

+Donald Knuth

 ## TCS Enthusiast
+Theoretical Computer Science (TCS) has an amazingly rich literature for me to dive into and intriguing problems for me to solve.
+I admire TCS because it extends the rigor of Mathematics to computing, which has been a fascination of mine for a long time.
+Fields of TCS are worth exploring for their own right, like any Math field.
+Asking fundamental and then incremental questions and finding satisfying answers is a great joy, and one that is amplified in TCS.

 I see myself eventually working as a researcher in Theoretical Computer Science / Discrete Mathematics.